manekinekko/angular-search-experience/README.md

 ## Developement server

 We've decided to secure the Cloud Function (this is a good practice).
 So, in order to request the `search` API you'll have to append an `Authorization` header to your requests.
 Here is the required header `Authorization: SearchToken this-is-a-fake-token`.
 See an example of cURL command below.

+Before you start the server, you will need to add a couple of environement variables inside a .env file.
+You can use this [env template file](https://github.com/manekinekko/angular-search-experience/blob/master/functions/env) as an example, and set:

+- algolia_applicationid=`YOUR_ALGOLIA_APPLICATION_ID`
+- algolia_apikey=`YOUR_ALGOLIA_API_KEY`

 ### Option 1 (recommended): Express